 These Perfect Pumpkin Bars are great for snacking anytime but certainly fun to have on hand when carving pumpkins!
 AND don’t miss this Best Method for Roasting Pumpkin Seeds.
 One secret step takes all the goop out of the process.

-Perfect Pumpkins and Pumpkin Bars
+Perfect Pumpkin Bars

 - ½ cup (one stick) Unsalted Butter, softened